cdoom64hunter/Epsilon/README.md

-# epsilon.py -- An SVN to Discord Webhook
+# epsilon.py -- An SVN to Discord Webhook Wrapper

 This is a small Python script that serves to send new SVN commit messages from the specified SVN server to the given Discord webhook.